Caroline Islands: A resort for whalers

 The islands were a popular resort for whaling ships in the 19th century.
 The first such vessel known to have visited was the London whaler Britannia, which called at Ngatik in December 1793.
 Such vessels—from Britain, the United States, Australia and elsewhere—came for water, wood, and food and, sometimes, for men willing to serve as crewmen on the vessels.
 These ships stimulated commerce and were significant vectors for change (both good and ill).
 The islands most commonly visited were Kosrae, Mokil, Ngatik, Pingelap and Pohnpei.

 Japanese colony

-Japan invaded and occupied the islands in 1914 during World War I, installing two naval squadrons.
-The Western Carolines were under the squadron commanded by Rear Admiral Matsumura Tatsuo (1868–1932); the Eastern Carolines were under Vice-Admiral Yamaya Tanin (1866–1940).
+Japan invaded and occupied the islands in 1914 during World War I, as part of their campaign to take and occupy German colonial possessions.
+They installed two naval squadrons as part of this occupation.
+The Western Carolines were controlled by the squadron commanded by Rear Admiral Matsumura Tatsuo (1868–1932); while the Eastern Carolines were controlled by Vice-Admiral Yamaya Tanin (1866–1940).
 In 1920, after World War I, Japan received a League of Nations mandate to control the Caroline and Marshall Islands.
 During World War II, Japan operated a large base at Truk Lagoon which it used for expansion into the southeastern Pacific.
 In the latter years of that war, during the Japanese withdrawal to the Japanese home islands, the Allies effectively neutralized Truk in Operation Hailstone.
 After the war, the islands (together with the Marshall Islands) became trust territories of the United States.
 The Federated States of Micronesia gained independence in 1986, followed by Palau in 1994.